 Time Weighted Multiplier

-Recalling that Exposure is an important factor in assessing overall relative risk the next step is to apply the Time Weighted Multiplier (TWM).
+Recalling that Exposure is an important factor in assessing overall relative risk, the next step is to apply the Time Weighted Multiplier (TWM).
 The TWM reflects the amount of exposure of each category in terms of hours/day.
 The breakdown is:

 1 hr or less (0.75)